RajendharAre/Study_Pulse/README.md

 # Study_Pulse
-Study Pulse is a project based on singing up into the Study Pulse which is an educational, Tech and skill based.
-It is a page viewing a educational platform for students which is helpfull for students.
-It is not fully completed but it needs more Javascript for advancement.
-For the development of this I used CSS and HTML, complex topics of it like grids, flexbox, media queries, etc...
-If anyone want to add more to this project you can constribute this...
+The "Study Pulse" project is an educational platform designed to help students with tech and skill-based learning.
+It is primarily built using HTML and CSS, with features like grids, flexbox, and media queries.
+The project is currently incomplete, requiring additional JavaScript to advance its functionality.
+Contributors are welcome to enhance the project.
+The platform aims to provide an accessible learning experience for students, though further development is needed to reach its full potential.